markur4/plotastic/paper.md

 populated by `seaborn` plotting functions (e.g., `sns.boxplot()`), leveraging automated aggregation and error bar displays.
-Keyword arguments are passed to these `seaborn` functions, ensuring the same degree of customization as in seaborn.
+Keyword arguments are passed to these `seaborn` functions, ensuring the same degree of customization.
 Users can further customize plots by chaining `DataAnalysis` methods or by applying common `matplotlib` code to override `plotastic` settings.
 Figures are exported using `plt.savefig()`.